piotr-chowaniec/events-board/README.md

 ```

 It should be mostly the same as previously defined in `.env` with a difference for `POSTGRES_HOST` value.
-Since docker networking uses container name for DHCP, accessing it the same way from outside of docker network won't work.
+Since docker networking uses container names for DHCP, accessing it the same way from outside of docker network won't work.
 You'll have to define it as `POSTGRES_HOST='localhost'` instead.

 Then type in root level either of following:
 ```